ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 ![](img/multi-match-current-players-list.jpg "Example of the player list in a match lobby")
 :::

 The player list shows all slots for a match.
-The numbers in parentheses to the right of `Current Players` show the number of players in the match over the amount of unlocked player slots.
+The numbers in parentheses to the right of `Current Players` show how many players are in the match out of the total number of unlocked slots.

-Available slots can be moved between by clicking on them, but slots indicated with a closed lock are not accessible.
+Clicking on an available slot moves the player to it, while slots indicated with a closed lock are not accessible.
 The host is able to lock and unlock slots through the icons on the left, as well as kick players.
 Host privileges can be transferred to another player by right-clicking and pressing `Transfer host privileges`.
 The team colour can be changed between blue and red when playing Team VS.

 Hovering above any player on the list will show the level, country and [overall accuracy](/wiki/Gameplay/Accuracy) of the player in question.

-A player can have four different colours in this list, which also mean different things:
+Players in this list are highlighted with one of four colours, depending on their state:

 | Colour | Description |
 | :-: | :-- |